Skip to the main content.

 • You monitor devices, but not how employees rationalize risky shortcuts.

 Strategic maturity doesn’t equal tactical resilience.
 Frameworks tell you if your program is ‘in place,’ but not if it works when the heat is on.
-Part of it is knowing your behavioural baseline and another part is your cultural norms—these are what people will snap back to under stress or in new situations.
+Part of it is knowing your behavioral baseline and another part is your cultural norms—these are what people will snap back to under stress or in new situations.
 That’s real human risk visibility.

 What malicious actors Already Know